Physics and Data Science (PhDS) is the follow-up program of Physics and will start in Fall 2023!

 As a core element of Constructor University’s employability approach students are required to engage in a mandatory two-month internship of 15 CP that will usually be completed during the summer between the second and third year of study.
 This gives students the opportunity to gain first-hand practical experience in a professional environment, apply their knowledge and understanding to a professional context, reflect on the relevance of their major in employment and society, reflect on their own role in employment and society, and find professional orientation.
 As an alternative to the full-time internship, students interested in setting up their own company can apply for a start-up option to focus on the development of their business plan.

-To pursue PHDS as a major, the following Methods modules (20 CP) must be taken as mandatory modules:
+To pursue PHDS as a major, the following Methods modules (20 CP) need to be taken as mandatory modules:

-- Methods Module: Matrix Algebra & Advanced Calculus I (5 CP)
+- Methods Module: Matrix Algebra & Advanced Calculus I (m, 5 CP)

 - Methods Module: Matrix Algebra & Advanced Calculus II (5 CP)